Rio de Janeiro in 4 Days

 Rio Botanical Garden – Cactus

-A gardener sees us admiring the amazing cacti and invites us to try some.
-He cuts the top off an ancient Brazilian cactus and he and the old man proceed to eat it.
+A gardener saw us admiring the amazing cacti and invited us to try some.
+He cut the top off an ancient Brazilian cactus and he and the old man proceeded to eat it.

 Rio Botanical Gardens